 David Hilzenrath joined POGO as editor-in-chief in June 2012.
 Before that, he was a journalist for The Washington Post.

-At POGO, Hilzenrath has overseen investigative reporting on topics such as:
+At POGO, Hilzenrath has overseen or conducted investigative reporting on topics such as:

 Hilzenrath has led POGO’s investigative staff to nine awards for excellence in journalism, including the Robert D.G.
 Lewis Watchdog Award, a Sigma Delta Chi award, and three prizes for investigative reporting.